cityofaustin/grackl/README.md

 ### Getting Started

 1. Clone and `cd` into repo root directory.
-2. To install dependencies: `yarn`
+2. To install dependencies: `npm install`
 3. To run a static server: `gatsby develop`

 // TODO: Add any other install steps.